chr1sc/mod2vid/README.md

 Options:
-  -l, --load-settings <file> Load settings from a file -b, --background <file>    Background image/video (default: /home/chr/Videos/bg.webm) -i, --input-audio <file>   Use custom audio file instead of rendering module
+  -l, --load-settings <file> Load settings from a file -b, --background <file>    Background image/video -i, --input-audio <file>   Use custom audio file instead of rendering module
                              (Useful for tracks with VST plugins that need to be rendered in OpenMPT first)